ChristopherAliprantis/Matrix/README.md

-My Matrix library, feel free to compile or download the release of this and use it in your C# projects.
+My Matrix library, feel free to compile or download the release of this and use it in your dotnet projects.
 Types are StringMatrix and NumMatrix.
 The matrices are fixed size once you make them and are one-indexed, because this library wants to be closest to mathematical matrices.

 Wiki: